 Music is such an integral part of most people’s lives.
 If you had toddlers during the release of Frozen, you especially realize how important it is to kids.
-So we’ve curated a list of the absolute best and most fun musical games and activities for kids that’ll add the funk to any party.
+But it goes beyond just a cute toddler belting “Let It Go” over and over again.
+A 2016 study from the University of Southern California’s Brain and Creativity Institute concluded that a child’s exposure to music led to accelerated brain development, especially in the realm of language acquisition and reading skills.
+So we’ve curated a list of the absolute best and most fun music games and activities for kids that’ll add the funk to any party.
 These fun, music-centered games are also great ways to incorporate tunes into their playtime.

 1. Mini Maestros